 The Well-Trained Mind, page 27

-From the time he was a munchkin, I read out-loud to Monkey, and now to Dragon.
+From the time he was a munchkin, I read out-loud to Hero, and now to Dragon.
 The first thing I recommend reading is the scriptures.
 I used this chart to track our progress - and it went in the scrapbooks when we were done.
-It took more than 3 years to go through the Book of Mormon with Monkey for the first time.
-After that he wanted to read the stories of Christ's life, so we are now reading the Four Gospels.
+It took more than 3 years to go through the Book of Mormon with Hero for the first time.
+After that he wanted to read the stories of Christ's life, so we read the Four Gospels.
 Although it takes a long time to complete the project, I think it's well worth it.
 I also started him on a scripture box as soon as he could talk well enough.
 That has been one of the best parenting decisions I ever made.
 I can't recommend it enough!

 In addition to scripture, I try to read picture books to the boys every day.
 Sometimes I choose, mostly they choose.
 We snuggle and read on the couch, the floor, in their beds, and wherever.
 We read at the doctor's office, and I read to them over lunch.
 They get books as gifts at their birthday and Christmas and as rewards for good behavior.
 We let them choose books they want to bring home at the book store and the thrift shop, and I write their names in books that are theirs.
 I try to keep the picture books high quality books, but some twaddle has slipped in from time to time, and a few times it's even become a favorite.
 We've had a few books destroyed by pudgy baby fingers.
 We've had a couple books loved to death.
 We have several books that have been mended with packing tape, sometimes more than once.